DashineePARMANUM/statistics-projects-summer-2025/PowerBI_Visualizations/PowerBI_Docs/PowerBI_Exercises.md

 - Add a Card showing the highest Test 1 score.

 ## 5. Write Basic DAX
-- Create a calculated column called *AvgTestScore*:
+- Create a calculated column called *AvgTestScore*.
-- Create a measure for the overall average of all students' 1*AvgTestScore*:
+- Create a measure for the overall average of all students' 1*AvgTestScore*.
 - Add a Card for this measure.

 ## 6. Add Tooltips and Interactions